Konayukiw/statflex/README.md

 gradlew build
 ```

-The output JAR will be in `build/libs/`.
+The output Jar will be in `build/libs/`.

-To produce a fat JAR with all dependencies bundled:
+To produce a fatJar with all dependencies bundled:

 ```bash
 gradlew fatJar